 Not knowing myself, not knowing that I had a choice in my life, and not understanding the wounds I had from the abuse, helped lead to my divorce.
 I didn’t want it.
 However, my lack of trust played a key role in many of my decisions throughout the years.
 I reacted, Earl reacted and thus went the crazy merry-go-round, of him blaming, criticizing and telling me who I should be, and me crying, begging and promising to be different.
 It got to the point where I had no clue who I was.
 I decided to leave when I felt I only had two choices left … 1) give up and die or 2) leave.

 It’s time for you to do some self-reflecting about your own life, marriage and divorce to discover what role you played.
 You may wonder why you should do this as it can be a very painful experience.
 The reason is that it empowers you.
 It helps you to understand who you are and what beliefs that you have chosen to adopt.
 It gives you the opportunity to choose different beliefs, that support you in the path you want to take in your life.

 You are not broken.
 You are valuable.
 Love yourself through this process.
 You are a beautiful, unique, magnificent woman.
 Moving forward and creating the happy and peaceful life that you deserve and crave comes down to loving and accepting yourself exactly as you are.

 Are you ready to find that beautiful, strong woman within, but don’t know how to go about it?
-Schedule a free Break Free session with me, where we will uncover some next steps to help you move forward.
+Schedule a Getting Unstuck session with me, where we will uncover some next steps to help you move forward.